 Expectations for Riding the School Bus

 The school staff will review the following regulations with their students.
-It also is important that this information be reviewed by the parent/guardian with the student if the student rides a school bus:
+It also is important that this information be reviewed by the parent/caregiver with the student if the student rides a school bus:

-- Students are expected to show the same respect to bus drivers as that afforded to their parents and teachers.
+- Students are expected to show the same respect to bus drivers as that afforded to their parents/caregivers and teachers.

 - Students should not eat or drink on the bus or chew gum.
 Younger students are seated toward the front of the bus, and all students are to remain seated with hands and feet out of the aisle.

 - The bus driver will familiarize your student with the bus rules.
-Students should recognize however that the bus and bus stop are still considered to be part of their school day and are therefore subject to the expectations and consequences listed in the Discipline Code.
-Bus drivers have bus incident reports that are issued to the principal in the event that the behavior is serious in nature, and at that time, parents will be contacted and the principal will issue consequences to the student accordingly.
+Students should recognize however that the bus and bus stop are still considered to be part of their school day and are therefore subject to the expectations and consequences listed in the Student Code of Conduct.
+Bus drivers have bus incident reports that are issued to the principal in the event that the behavior is serious in nature, and at that time, parents/caregivers will be contacted, and the principal will issue consequences to the student accordingly.

 - Standing, switching seats or moving around on a moving school bus is not permitted.
 These actions may interfere with the driver’s performance.